pracsol/ModernDiskQueue/README.md

 \* This test was run enqueueing the same 20 objects created with the `SampleDataFactory` class in `ModernDiskQueue.Benchmarks.SampleData`.
 Actual file size depends on what you're enqueuing.

 Speed is harder to evaluate using this benchmark unless you measure a lot of iterations to smooth the outliers.
 The benchmark is not well-designed for testing the serialization library performance specifically, only how the libraries are performing under MDQ's particular workloads.
-Generally the differences in (de)serialization speed seem statistically irrelevant in the context of MDQ - your disk is probably your biggest bottleneck.
+Generally, the differences in (de)serialization speed seem statistically irrelevant in the context of MDQ - your disk is probably your biggest bottleneck.

 ### Benchmarking of the Async vs Sync APIs